 Federal Financial Aid for Students with ID Explains how the Higher Education Act opened the door for federal financial aid for students attending approved Comprehensive Transition Programs

 Federal Financial Aid for Students with ID (Plain language) Provides a plain language explanation of federal financial aid options for students with intellectual disability

-Scholarships for Students with Intellectual Disabilities-2022 Edition Updated annually, this guide provides information on 20 scholarships, with guidance on how to find others in your area.
+Scholarships for Students with Intellectual Disabilities Updated annually, this guide provides information on 20 scholarships, with guidance on how to find others in your area.

 Use of Medicaid Waivers to Support Students with Intellectual Disability in College An introduction to Medicaid HCBS waivers with a general explanation of how some states have used them to support students with ID in college, and the types of PSE services and supports that waivers can fund.

-Medicaid HCBS Waiver Support for Students with Intellectual Disability Attending College This brief provides more information for those who want to explore waivers within their own state.
+Medicaid HCBS Waiver Support for Students with Intellectual Disability Attending College Provides more information for those who want to explore waivers within their own state.